 - 1. Animals must be exhibited in the show ring to be eligible for sale in the auction.
-In the event of a Virtual 4-H Show, a Virtual On-line Auction will take precedence. - 2.
+In the event of a Virtual 4-H Fair, a Virtual On-line Auction will take precedence.
+Once the auction order is finalized and posted, no changes will be allowed.4-H'ers will sell in the order assigned. - 2.
 Each exhibitor may sell only one species of market animal.
 Examples: one market hog or one market rabbit. - 3.
 Heifers shown as purebreds are eligible for livestock auction as a market heifer.
 They CANNOT show in both shows.
-The Purebred heifers must be weighed during market beef weigh-in time and exhibitor must notify superintendent at that time to be eligible for sale. - 4.
-At weigh-in (swine and cattle) or show check-in (poultry, rabbits, goats, sheep), the 4-H member must identify the animal to be auctioned.
-4-H Association assigns auction order based on computer random assignment. - 5.
-Pending agreement by the market buyer, if a 4-H member wishes to sell additional hogs, these animals must be identified at weigh- in.
-These hogs will be loaded following the auction.
-The buyer will pay each 4-H member individually; 4-H Association will have no involvement in the transaction. - 6.
-Exhibitors who wish to retain ownership of an animal following the auction will be required to let the superintendent know of their intention to buy back their animal at the time of weigh-in at the 4-H Show.
-NO EXCEPTION.
-This buy back intention will be notated on the auction show bill by the livestock exhibitor's name. - 7.
-Auction checks that have not been cashed after 90 days from issue date will not be honored.
-The money will be considered a donation to the 4-H Association.
+The purebred heifers must be weighed during market beef weigh-in time and exhibitor must notify superintendent at that time to be eligible for sale. - 4.
+At weigh-in (swine and cattle) or show check-in (poultry, rabbits, goats, sheep), the 4-H member must identify the animal to be auctioned. - Auction checks that have not been cashed after 90 days from issue date will not be honored.
+The money will be considered a donation to the 4-H Association. - 6.
+A charge of 10% commission will be made by Edgar County 4-H Association on all livestock sold.
+In the event of a Virtual 4-H Fair, the sale commission percentage charge will be determined at a later date. - 7.
+Auction order: Poultry, Rabbits, Goats, Sheep, Beef/Swine (Beef and Swine will rotate in sale order annually) - 8.
+4-H members must present their items at the auction in order to receive payment.
+If the member is unable to attend the auction but wishes to receive payment, a request for waiver must be submitted in writing to 4-H Association Treasurer, Penny Peterson.
+If the waiver is accepted, the member must arrange for another 4-H member to present the items at the auction.

-- 8. A charge of 10% commission will be made by Edgar County 4-H Association on all livestock sold.
-Three dollars will be deducted for Association's Thank You ad in the Paris Prairie Press, as well as any check-off as required.
-In the event of a Virtual 4-H Show, the sale commission percentage charge will be determined at a later date. - 9.
-Auction order: Poultry, Rabbits, Goats, Sheep, Beef/Swine (Beef and Swine will rotate in sale order annually) - 10.
-Weight guidelines are as follows: Animals must weigh as listed below to be eligible to sell at the 4-H auction for the following species.
+9. Weight guidelines are as follows: Animals must weigh as listed below to be eligible to sell at the 4-H Auction for the following species.
 There is no restriction above the weights listed.